Spatial 3D medical and dental workflow display

 Primary use

-Choose the first workflow carefully: imaging review, planning, teaching, case discussion, dental consultation, or patient communication.
+Choose the first workflow carefully: visualization, teaching, case discussion, dental consultation, patient communication, or demonstration.
 The clearest use case usually creates the best evaluation result.

 Content path

-Confirm how imaging, simulation, or planning output reaches the display today, and whether the team needs DICOM viewing, exported content, or a specific workstation setup.
+Confirm how prepared 3D visual material, simulation output, or exported content reaches the display today, and whether the team needs a specific workstation setup.

 Room fit